kerl/kerl/SECURITY.md

 We take the security of this software seriously.

-We don't implement a bug bounty program or bounty rewards, but will work with you closed to ensure that your findings gets the appropriate handling.
+We don't implement a bug bounty program or bounty rewards, but will work with you to ensure that your findings get the appropriate handling.

 ## Reporting Security Issues